 Landscape areas located outside the FAA Critical Area, but within five (5) statute miles of SEA aircraft movement areas, loading ramps, or aircraft parking areas, may be reviewed by the FAA as needed to determine if they present potential wildlife hazards to aircraft operations.
 Any conflicts resulting from requirements or design changes made by the FAA relating to the safety and security of SEA shall supersede the requirements of these Landscape Standards.
 The Landscape Committee (see Appendix C) shall determine whether additional or less landscaping is required as follows:

-- to build on the Landscape Guidelines and comply with the Landscape Vision - to minimize or to mitigate visual impacts of projects developed on "edges" of properties, or - to ensure proposed landscaping meets the highest and best use from a natural resources standpoint.
+- to build on the Landscape Guidelines and comply with the Landscape Vision - to minimize or to mitigate visual impacts of projects developed on "edges" of properties, - to ensure proposed landscaping meets the highest and best use from a natural resources standpoint, or - to ensure tree clearing impacts are offset through tree replacement requirements.